acherrera/arduino_weather_station/README.md

 in so that errors can be addressed.

 * Plotting Mode: Output the variables so a Python program and live plot the variables being measured.

+# Version 2.0
+The next big step will be to move the board from the Arduino and breadboard to a perm-proto board.
+Ideally, the ATMega would stand alone with various 'life-support' systems added on.
+This would serve to decrease the size of the system and allow more testing to be carried out on the Arduino while the systems is working on its oh.

 # Other Interesting Links
 Home made sonic anemometer: https://soldernerd.com/arduino-ultrasonic-anemometer/